benard-skg/studio/README.md

-# Firebase Studio
+# Limpopo Chess Academy.

-This is a NextJS starter in Firebase Studio.
+This is a project to deliver chess hub for Limpopo Chess Academy and chess in Limpopo.

-To get started, take a look at src/app/page.tsx.
+The project is not funded however if you wish to buy us some coffee tio help accelerate the development of this excitement platform, contact us at bensekgwari@gmail.com we would love to here from you.